EGR-314-Team-305/Team_305.github.io/report.md

 1. **How often will you change project roles?** Every month there will be a role change, this will allow for everyone to experience each role once.
-2. **How will you decide who is assigned to each role? **Understanding what goals need to be met will drive the team's decision making on who gets what role and during what month, each member can only take on a role once.
+2. **How will you decide who is assigned to each role?** Understanding what goals need to be met will drive the team's decision making on who gets what role and during what month, each member can only take on a role once.
-3. **How will team members help one another meet their responsibilities? **Constant communication with one another will allow the team to come up with plans to tackle responsibilities.
+3. **How will team members help one another meet their responsibilities?** Constant communication with one another will allow the team to come up with plans to tackle responsibilities.
 This means each member will always be relaying to the team what they are working on, when they are working on it, and how they will go about tackling their problem.
 This transparency allows everyone to be in the loop and help will be there if a problem arises.
-4. **How will you identify and respond to situations in which the team must adjust roles and responsibilities? **The team will conduct a team meeting virtually and will go over which roles will be changed.** **
+4. **How will you identify and respond to situations in which the team must adjust roles and responsibilities?** The team will conduct a team meeting virtually and will go over which roles will be changed.** **
-5. **How will you track the team activities and milestones? **Through the use of a Gantt chart the team will be able to plan out a roadmap all the way to our functional prototype.
+5. **How will you track the team activities and milestones?** Through the use of a Gantt chart the team will be able to plan out a roadmap all the way to our functional prototype.
-6. **How will you assign technical responsibilities to the team members? **As a team we will discuss what is the best possible course to take so that each member is assigned a technical responsibility that they are best suited to take on.
+6. **How will you assign technical responsibilities to the team members?** As a team we will discuss what is the best possible course to take so that each member is assigned a technical responsibility that they are best suited to take on.

-**Team Coordination and Accountability**
+### **Team Coordination and Accountability**

 Each team member will be notified by the assignment leader before submitting an assignment via the group text and will seek approval from each of the other team members before submitting.
 The same will be true with the team’s design review.
 In the case that a team member doesn’t have the knowledge to complete an assignment, the other team members will explain and clarify the necessary information to solve the problem until they can solve it.
 Transparency is something that will be encouraged in our meetings and other communication modes.
 If for whatever reason one team member can not complete their assigned task the remaining group members will work on the missed task together.
 The teammate that missed did not do their task will get warned then referred to the professor if it happens again.
 To make sure everyone is held accountable and each team member has to report to the group chat when they are going to work on the assignment at the time.
 After they have completed their portion they must again report the changes and updates they made during their time working on the assignment.

-**Conflict Recognition and Resolution**
+### **Conflict Recognition and Resolution**

 In the case that some contribution or assignment is missed, the group will talk at the weekly meeting and discuss what can be done moving forward to resolve the problem and how to improve for later.
 Each team member is responsible for their portion of the project and is accountable for the expectations laid out in the charter.
 If a conflict arises, it should be recognized by the involved parties and worked out together as a team.
 A team controversy is normal and should be discussed openly to determine the best option for the project goals.
 If a solution is not found in a timely manner the team has agreed on a votes based system when regarding decision making or differing opinions.
 In the case that a specific team member is not performing all of the necessary work, the group will try to resolve the issue amongst themselves during the group meetings as well as help them to improve.
 If a team member repeatedly fails to meet the expectations, intervention by the professor will be needed.
 A pink slip will be given to them with consequences to be determined on a case-by-case basis by the professor.

-**Appendix B: User Needs, Benchmarking, Requirements:**
+## **Appendix B: User Needs, Benchmarking, Requirements:**

-<span style="text-decoration:underline;">Voice of Customer Benchmarking</span>
+### Voice of Customer Benchmarking

 Product 1: Embr Wave Cooling Bracelet